dj-iv/rams/README.md

 ## Environment

-Set the portal handshake variables before running locally or deploying:
+Set the portal handshake variables before running locally or deploying.
+The recommended approach is to create an `.env.local` file (ignored by git) in the project root and add the following values:

 ```bash
 PORTAL_SIGNING_SECRET=matching_secret_from_portal